 - Proof of current CPR certification that includes one-person, two-person and infant and child CPR (Health Care Provider).

-- Evidence of background check and urine drug screening.
+- Evidence of completed background check and urine drug screening.
 Must be conducted after the student has turned 18 years of age.

 - Students who do not attend this orientation and submit physical examinations and proof of CPR certification by the first day of class will be withdrawn from the program.

 - Even though preliminary admission to the Nursing Program has been granted, a student will be required to undergo a physical exam/health verification before final admission to the program.
 Students will be required, during the course of the program to demonstrate their physical and/or emotional fitness to meet the essential requirements of the program.
 Such essential requirements include freedom from communicable diseases, the ability to perform certain tasks and suitable emotional fitness.
 Any appraisal measures used to determine such physical and/or emotional fitness will be in compliance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.
 Core performance standards for admission and progression which comply with the Americans with Disabilities Act of 1990 are listed in the catalog under Career Preparation Programs.

-- Criminal background checks and urine drug screens may be a requirement at affiliated clinical sites utilized for training in the nursing program.
-Based on the results of these checks, an affiliated clinical site may determine to not allow your presence at their facility.
-This would result in your inability to successfully complete the requirements of the Nursing Program.
+- Criminal background checks and urine drug screens are a requirement of affiliated clinical sites utilized for training in the nursing program.
+Based on the results of these checks, an affiliated clinical site may determine to not allow a student's presence at their facility.
+This would result in the student's inability to successfully complete the requirements of the Nursing Program.
 Students will be responsible for the costs of the background check and urine drug screens.
 Additionally, a criminal background may preclude licensure or employment.
-More information is available from the Nursing Division Dean or program director.
+More information is available from the Division Dean or program director.

 - Students will be required to provide nursing care under supervision for patients with infectious diseases.
 Any student refusing assignment to an infectious patient may be subject to dismissal from the program.